asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 A common source for slow builds is a test suite that tests exclusively through the user interface of the system using tools like selenium.
 In some cases this may be the result of a poorly designed system.
 However, it's just as likely to occur because "automation testing" is often considered an activity that happens outside of cross-functional development teams.
 This results in "automation engineers" who only have access to the external interface since they lack the knowledge of the internal system.

-Some level of automated UI testing can be appropriate, but there should be very few of these tests.
-Most of the tests should probe below the UI, leaving the majority of the tests to execute at the object level.
+Some automated UI testing may be appropriate, but there should be very few of these tests.
+Most of the tests should probe below the UI, and the majority of the tests should consist of microtests that execute at the object level.

 ### Improve Developer Hardware

 Are teams working in a huge monolithic codebase?
 I've seen large, poorly designed codebases drive up local compile and test times.
 Improving the local build times and the development environment can create another significant improvement in developers' workflow.
 Not only does it get developers the time back waiting on the build, it has a much larger impact, keeping them in flow longer and preventing them from getting distracted every time they build.

-Using the same numbers from above, if the local compile takes two minutes and it can be reduced to 10 seconds by decomposing the application so that developers don't always have to build the entire application we find another significant source of savings.
+Using the same numbers from the previous example, if the local compile takes two minutes and it can be reduced to 10 seconds by decomposing the application so that developers don't always have to build the entire application, we find another significant source of savings.
 Developers practicing TDD compile somewhere between 250 and 400 times per day (compiling every minute or two while working).
 If we estimate that these developers compile 50 times per day, reducing the build to 10 seconds results in a time savings of 19,861 man-hours per year.
 Resulting in a savings of nearly $1.5 million dollars per year.
 Again this does not include the cost of distraction.

 ### Reduce Cross-Team Dependencies

 One of the biggest issues that negatively affects team performance is cross-team dependencies and handoffs.
 Teams often block each other and must begin additional work, thus increasing WIP which leads to creating inventory.
-All of this reduces productivity.
-It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features or projects across teams) and the areas of the application.
-There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code.
+All of this reduces overall productivity.
+It's important to reduce these cross-team dependencies in both the scope of work (i.e., don't split features across teams) and the areas of the application.
+There is a huge cost to the overhead in communication and churn when multiple teams are changing the same areas of the code at the same time.

 > These high performance teams had few to no handoffs with other teams.
 They were autonomous, cross-functional, co-located teams, trained and coached in agile management, planning, testing and development.
 > &mdash; _[Joshua Kerievsky](https://twitter.com/JoshuaKerievsky) CEO of Industrial Logic, from [Size Teams for Few to No Handoffs](https://www.linkedin.com/pulse/size-teams-few-handoffs-joshua-kerievsky/)_